Summer Sizzlers including £2ish sun cream, cheap fans & £1.50 disposable BBQs

-With the sun shining across most of the UK and summer around the corner, we've rounded up the hottest summer and outdoor offers.
-Scorching deals include 5* UVA sun cream from £2.39, cheap electric fans and £1 BBQs.
+As summer is here, we've rounded up the hottest summer and outdoor offers.
+Scorching deals include 5* UVA sun cream from £2.29, cheap electric fans and £1.50 BBQs.

-In warm weather even in the UK you should be wearing sun cream.
+In bright weather even in the UK you should be wearing sun cream.
 Staying safe needn’t cost the earth though.
-If you’re willing to ditch the brands you know, you could downshift and save with sun cream from £2.29 without giving up 5* UVA protection.
+If you’re willing to ditch the brands you know, you could downshift and save with sun cream from £2.29 without giving up five star UVA protection.

 It sounds too good to be true, yet we've found a number of products available for £2ish-£5ish rather than the usual £6-£12 branded products will set you back.
 We've contacted skincare experts to find out how safe the lotions are.
 You can find the cheap sun cream below, after the important safety info.

 Are they safe?